Winnie-the-Pooh : Blood and Honey Review (2023)

 Is Winnie The Pooh : Blood and Honey worth watching?

-And I can see why a lot of people called this the worst horror movie of 2023.
-(The best was When Evil Lurks, BTW)
+I can see why a lot of people called this the worst horror movie of 2023.
+(The best was When Evil Lurks, BTW).
+Although I'd argue it's one of the worst of all time.

 The film starts with Christopher Robin meeting the Hundred Acre Wood animals and befriending them, and despite promising eternal friendship, he leaves for college, abandoning them.